AuinStudios/thisgamehasnonameyet/README.md

 # thisgamehasnonameyet
  transfur game
+12/10/2021)
+### (i added the black effect and also fixed alot of the dialogue and made it repeatable and some other bug fixes for the type writer)

 11/10/2021)
 ### (  i Finished the dialogue system Now it works perfectly delay  continueing on its own only thing left is make it  activite on areas or when u interect with gameobjects im actually proud of how much i improved for once torromow ill add the black effects to the text and ill think of something else)